CDP Global Refugee Crisis Fund

 While governments wrangle with the politics and policy surrounding refugees, private funders have the ability to quickly provide help and support to people who are miles from home and arriving with little or no possessions, clothing, or money.
 This vital support will assist the crisis that has become the defining disaster of this decade.
 The unprecedented movement of people around the world has created the highest number of displaced persons since World War II.

-All grantmaking from this fund is now complete, however, if you are interested in funding to help address the global refugee crisis, support our Global Recovery Fund.
+All grantmaking from this fund is now complete, however, if you are interested in funding to help address the ongoing and ever-expanding challenges presented by international disasters, support our Global Recovery Fund.

 Since its inception in 2015, the CDP Global Refugee Crisis Fund has focused on capacity-building efforts to protect people forcibly displaced within Syria.
 The fund has been used to strengthen community-based protection initiatives for women and adolescents struggling through the ongoing conflict, as well as programs to improve adolescents’ psychological well-being through leadership training, education services and trauma support.
 According to the U.N.
 Refugee Agency, children now make up more than half of the world’s refugees.